Home » Arts and Crafts For Kids » Tips For Making Animal Habitat Dioramas For Kids

 • Crumbled-up tissue paper can create a fun texture.

 • Printing a picture would work if you don’t want to purchase a figurine.
-To make it look more 3-dimensional fold the bottom and tape or glue it so the animal appears to be standing.
+To make it look more 3-dimensional, fold the bottom and tape or glue it to make the animal appear to be standing.

 • Consider hanging things through the top of the box with a clear fishing line.